jlacar/aoc2015/README-Day14.md

 When I'm trying to refactor from imperative style to functional style code, I often end up using the `fold()` function which comes with almost every class that can be iterated over in Kotlin.
 The `fold()` function provides a way to eliminate the need to mutate variables and maintain state.

 I created [a branch](https://github.com/jlacar/aoc2015/blob/refactor-day14-pt2-to-functional/src/main/kotlin/lacar/junilu/Day14.kt) to capture the series of refactoring moves I made to transform this into functional-style code.
-Blah

-I ended up with this implementation:
+I think the main things I look for when considering a refactoring toward a more functional style are:
+1. Is there iteration involved?
+Can it be replaced by some kind of map/reduce operation?
+2. Is there some kind of accumulation of calculated values involved?
+Can we use a fold operation instead?
+3. Is there some kind of selection involved?
+Can we use functions that take predicates?

+In this case, it was a 'Yes' to all three.
+This strongly suggested that a `fold()` operation might help simplify the logic and make the code more functional.
+That's exactly how I ended up with this implementation:

     override fun part2() = racePoints().maxOf { it.value }